 In 1966, Shatner originated the role of Captain James T. Kirk in the television series "Star Trek."
 The series spawned a feature film franchise, where Shatner returned as Captain Kirk in seven of the "Star Trek" movies, one of which he directed.

 Shatner played the title role in the hit television series "T.J.
 Hooker" before hosting television's first reality-based series, "Rescue 911."

 He won Emmys and his first Golden Globe for his portrayal of eccentric lawyer Denny Crane on both "The Practice" and "Boston Legal."
 He received four more Emmy nominations as well as other Golden Globe and SAG Award nods.

 His love of music inspired him to record the critically acclaimed album "Has Been."
 The Milwaukee Ballet performed "Common People," a dance presentation set to several numbers from the record.
-The event is featured in the documentary "Gonzo Ballet," which played to sold-out houses at film fests worldwide.
+The event and its preparations are featured in the documentary "William Shatner's Gonzo Ballet," which played to sold-out houses at film festivals worldwide.

 Shatner's musical project "Ponder the Mystery," with lyrics by William Shatner and music by Billy Sherwood, was released in October 2013.
 It followed the well-received, space-inspired album "Seeking Major Tom," which featured songs by U2, Frank Sinatra, Queen and Pink Floyd and was released in October 2011.